-All EECS Instructional Laboratories lab kit voltages are below 50 volts peak.
-(OSHA permits "unqualified persons" to work on such circuits with "awareness-type" training.)
+All EECS Instructional Laboratories lab kit voltages are below 50 volts peak or 50 volts DC.
+(OSHA permits %unqualified persons+to work on such circuits with %awareness-type+training, which is what this document is.)

-If you intend to work on a project using power sources over 50 volts peak, you must secure permission and receive specific training from your Instructor, TA, or Lab Technical Personnel before any work on the project begins.
+If you intend to work on a project using power sources over 50 volts peak or 50 volts DC, you must first secure permission from your Faculty or Staff Instructor; and take an Electrical Safety Familiarization class from either Lourenco Pires [38-555, 253-4614] or Steven Leeb [10-069, 253-9360] before any work on the project begins.